 The medical surveillance program of the lead standard may at some point in time serve to notify certain employees that they have acquired a disease or other adverse health-related condition as a result of occupational lead exposure.
-If this is true, these employees might have legal rights to compensation from public agencies, their employers, firms that supply hazardous products to their employers, or other persons.
-Some states have laws, including workers' compensation laws, that disallow an employee who learns of a job-related health impairment to sue, unless the employee sues within a short period of time after learning of the impairment.
-(This period of time may be a matter of months or years.)
+If this is true, employees may have legal rights to compensation from public agencies, their employers, firms that supply hazardous products to their employers, or other persons.
+The results of the medical surveillance program can significantly affect the legal remedies of an employee who has acquired a job-related disease or impairment.
+Some states have laws, including workers' compensation laws, that disallow an employee who learns of a job-related health impairment to sue, unless the employee sues within a short period of time after learning of the impairment (this period of time may be a matter of months or years).
 An attorney can be consulted about these possibilities.
-This is not meant in any way to either encourage or discourage claims or lawsuits.
+It should be stressed that MNOSHA is in no way trying to either encourage or discourage claims or lawsuits.
 However, since results of the standard's medical surveillance program can significantly affect the legal remedies of an employee who has acquired a job-related disease or impairment, it is proper to make you aware of this.

-The medical surveillance section of the standard also contains provisions dealing with chelation.
+The medical surveillance subsection of the standard also contains provisions dealing with chelation.
 Chelation is the use of certain drugs (administered in pill form or injected into the body) to reduce the amount of lead absorbed in body tissues.
 Experience accumulated by the medical and scientific communities has largely confirmed the effectiveness of this type of therapy for the treatment of very severe lead poisoning.
 On the other hand, it has also been established that there can be a long list of extremely harmful side effects associated with the use of chelating agents.
 The medical community has balanced the advantages and disadvantages resulting from the use of chelating agents in various circumstances and has established when the use of these agents is acceptable.
 The standard includes these accepted limitations due to a history of abuse of chelation therapy by some lead companies.
 The most widely used chelating agents are succimer and calcium disodium EDTA (Ca Na2 EDTA).

 The standard prohibits "prophylactic chelation" of any employee by any person the employer retains, supervises or controls.
-"Prophylactic chelation" is the routine use of chelating or similarly acting drugs to prevent elevated blood lead levels in employees who are occupationally exposed to lead, or the use of these drugs to routinely lower blood lead levels to predesignated concentrations believed to be "safe."
-It should be emphasized that where an employer takes an employee who has no symptoms of lead poisoning and has chelation carried out by a PLHCP (either inside or outside of a hospital) solely to reduce the employee's blood lead level, that will generally be considered prophylactic chelation.
+"Prophylactic chelation" is the routine use of chelating or similarly acting drugs to prevent elevated blood lead levels in employees who are occupationally exposed to lead, or the use of these drugs to routinely lower blood lead levels to predesignated concentrations believed to be 'safe.'
+It should be emphasized that where an employer takes an employee who has no symptoms of lead poisoning and has chelation carried out by a PLHCP (either inside or outside of a hospital) solely to reduce the employee's blood lead level, such practice is generally considered prophylactic chelation.
 The use of a hospital and a PLHCP does not mean that prophylactic chelation is not being performed.
 Routine chelation to prevent increased or reduce current blood lead levels is unacceptable whatever the setting.